Ahmed-Hodhod/certified-kubernetes-administrator-course/docs/09-Networking/02-Pre-requisite-Switching-Routing-Gateways.md

 ```
 $ ip route add default via 192.168.2.1
 ```
+- IP forwarding means that packets can be forwarded from one ethernet eth0 to another eth1
 - To check the IP forwarding is enabled on the host.
 ```
 $ cat /proc/sys/net/ipv4/ip_forward